operand/agency/README.md

 # Roadmap

-- Multiprocess Support
+- Multiprocess Support:
+An additional space type utilizing python multiprocessing, as another parallelism option for single-host systems.

-- Multimodal Support
+- Multimodal Support:
+Image/audio transfer for use with multimodal models or other multimedia services.

+- More Demos
+More examples of integrations with popular AI libraries

 ## Planned Work